zaynahxc/pxt-microbit/README.md

 ## Update playlists in markdown

+To add a new playlist, add an entry in ``/playlists.json``, and regenerate the markdown (see paragraph below).
+You'll now have a new markdown gallery file listing the videos which you can reference in ``/targetconfig.json``.

 Get a Google API key and store it in the ``GOOGLE_API_KEY`` environment variables (turn on data from the app).

 ```